 If you’re already a qualified, experienced nurse, this course will help you become even more effective in caring for patients with complex needs.
 You’ll learn more about how nurses work and care for patients in the UK.
 What’s more, studying alongside colleagues from different countries will enhance your understanding of working with people from different cultures.

 Here at Anglia Ruskin, you’ll be taught by expert nurses and health professionals who currently work in British healthcare services.
 They’ll help you evaluate and develop your skills, and build on your theoretical knowledge of nursing.

 On the practical side, you’ll use our state-of-the-art clinical skills laboratories that will give you an unparalleled opportunity to fine-tune your hands-on nursing skills.
 Our labs were designed in collaboration with the National Health Service (NHS), and they simulate the experience of working in a UK hospital.
-You may also have the opportunity to visit centres of excellence such as a cardiac care unit or a burns and plastics unit.

 You’ll learn through lectures, seminars and ‘action learning’ sets – where you’ll reflect with other students on the actions you’ve taken.
 Our student nurses really benefit from discussing and sharing their interests, experiences and issues.

 Course contact: Roslyn Mattukoyya